-Pursuant to Section 5.10 of the Master Trust Indenture, remaining amounts deposited free and clear of the statutory lien in the Remainder Fund will be paid to the Commonwealth.
-As of June 30, 2022, the Corporation established an accrual of \$5,866,649 in accordance with this provision of the Mater Trust Indenture.
-This amount is presented as Due to Commonwealth of Puerto Rico in the fund financial statements as it was due and payable as of June 30, 2022.
+Pursuant to Section 5.10 of the Indenture, remaining SUT amounts deposited in the Remainder Fund shall be paid to the Commonwealth.
+As of June 30, 2024, the Corporation established an accrual of \$23,484,542 in accordance with this provision of the Indenture.
+This amount is presented as Due to Commonwealth in the fund financial statements as it was due and payable as of June 30, 2024.

-As a result of the COFINA Plan of Adjustment, the Commonwealth became legally obligated to pay the expenses associated with the Commonwealth-COFINA adversary proceeding during the pendency of the COFINA Title III case.
+As a result of the Plan of Adjustment, the Commonwealth became legally obligated to pay the expenses associated with the Commonwealth-COFINA adversary proceeding during the pendency of the COFINA Title III case.

-The Corporation also leases office space from the Puerto Rico Public Buildings Authority, a component unit of the Commonwealth of Puerto Rico.
+The Corporation also leases office space from the Puerto Rico Public Buildings Authority, a component unit of the Commonwealth.
 Refer to Note 10 for further information.